About

 Perhaps not surprisingly, I’m drawn to the world of Synthetic Biology, how it seeks to modularise biology into a parts box that can be assembled in different ways.
 This resonates with my Illustrations and Paintings, which use metaphor and allegory to bring together seemingly disparate elements into a greater whole.

-I’ve worked in and around medical science for many years; I currently work for a biotech company building wet-lab models that are used by pharmaceutical clients to test their new drug candidates.
-So this blog is going to be about how naturally-occurring molecules can be re-purposed to create new biology, particularly in the discovery of new medicines.
-I’ll do all this with the eyes of an artist - look into the nuts and bolts of making using biology, as well as examining the ethics of whether we should be tinkering with biology, and what this says about us as humans.
+My book is about how naturally-occurring molecules can be re-purposed to create new biology, particularly in the discovery of new medicines.
+I’m doing all this with the eyes of an artist - looking into the nuts and bolts of making using biology, as well as examining the ethics of whether we should be tinkering with biology, and what this says about us as humans.